Avant Garden

 The Verdict

 Avant Garden is the right call if you want serious plant-based cooking at a price that won't punish you for trying something new.
 At $$ per head, it sits well below the cost of a night at Eleven Madison Park while still delivering food that earned a Michelin Plate in 2024.
 This is East Village vegan dining for people who eat plants because the food is genuinely good, not because they need a statement restaurant.
-If you're a value-seeker comparing plant-based options in New York City, Avant Garden belongs near the leading of your shortlist.
+If you're a value-seeker comparing plant-based options in New York City, Avant Garden belongs near the best of your shortlist.

 Who Should Book

 Book Avant Garden if you want a low-key, stylish dinner on Avenue A that won't require weeks of advance planning or a dress code conversation.
-It's a strong choice for date nights, dinners with a vegetarian or vegan friend who deserves better than a compromise restaurant, and solo diners who want something more considered than a neighbourhood spot but less performative than a tasting-menu destination.
+It's a strong choice for date nights, dinners with a vegetarian or vegan friend who deserves better than a compromise restaurant, solo diners who want something more considered than a neighbourhood spot but less performative than a tasting-menu destination.
 The $$ price range makes it equally accessible for a casual Tuesday and a deliberate weekend dinner.

 About the Restaurant

 Avant Garden has been operating on Avenue A in the East Village since 2015, which means it predates most of the plant-based wave it now sits comfortably inside.
 When Ravi DeRossi opened it, a polished vegan restaurant in this price bracket was genuinely unusual in New York.
-The category has caught up considerably since then, and the kitchen knows it.
-The food is thoughtful without being fussy: dishes like deep-fried sushi rice topped with carrot, ginger, and avocado, and artichoke and spinach toast with green beans, jicama, and truffled potato chips reflect a menu that builds flavour through technique rather than dairy or meat.
+The category has caught up considerably since then, the kitchen knows it.
+The food is thoughtful without being fussy: dishes like deep-fried sushi rice topped with carrot, ginger, avocado, artichoke and spinach toast with green beans, jicama, truffled potato chips reflect a menu that builds flavour through technique rather than dairy or meat.
 The room itself channels the warmth of a treehouse, compact and cosy in the way East Village spaces tend to be, which makes it better suited to intimate groups than large parties.

 That said, not every item lands equally.
-The menu occasionally reaches for Spanish or Mexican reference points, labelling dishes as paella or mole, and the gap between the name and what arrives can feel like a stretch.
+The menu occasionally reaches for Spanish or Mexican reference points, labelling dishes as paella or mole, the gap between the name and what arrives can feel like a stretch.
 This is a minor gripe, but worth knowing if you're someone who holds those categories to a specific standard.
 The overall hit rate is high enough that it doesn't derail the meal.

 Late-Night at Avant Garden